 Hematologic Toxicity/Bone Marrow Suppression

-RETROVIR should be used with caution in patients who have bone marrow compromise evidenced by granulocyte count < 1,000 cells/mm³ or hemoglobin < 9.5 g/dL.
+RETROVIR should be used with caution in patients who have bone marrow compromise evidenced by granulocyte count less than 1,000 cells per mm³ or hemoglobin less than 9.5 g per dL.
 Hematologic toxicities appear to be related to pretreatment bone marrow reserve and to dose and duration of therapy.
 In patients with advanced symptomatic HIV-1 disease, anemia and neutropenia were the most significant adverse events observed.
 In patients who experience hematologic toxicity, a reduction in hemoglobin may occur as early as 2 to 4 weeks, and neutropenia usually occurs after 6 to 8 weeks.
 There have been reports of pancytopenia associated with the use of RETROVIR, which was reversible in most instances after discontinuance of the drug.
 However, significant anemia, in many cases requiring dose adjustment, discontinuation of RETROVIR, and/or blood transfusions, has occurred during treatment with RETROVIR alone or in combination with other antiretrovirals.

 Frequent blood counts are strongly recommended to detect severe anemia or neutropenia in patients with poor bone marrow reserve, particularly in patients with advanced HIV-1 disease who are treated with RETROVIR.
 For HIV-1-infected individuals and patients with asymptomatic or early HIV-1 disease, periodic blood counts are recommended.
 If anemia or neutropenia develops, dosage interruption may be needed [see DOSAGE AND ADMINISTRATION].

-Discontinuation of zidovudine should be considered as medically appropriate.
-Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh >6) (see the complete prescribing information for interferon and ribavirin).
+Discontinuation of RETROVIR should be considered as medically appropriate.
+Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6).
+See the full prescribing information for interferon and ribavirin.

 Immune Reconstitution Syndrome